How To Talk About Unconscious Bias With Your Team

 Unconscious Bias Training In The Workplace

-But studies show that these issues are responsible for XX% of employee dissatisfaction or turnover, so someone’s got to start the conversation.
+But studies show that these issues are responsible for 50% of employee dissatisfaction or turnover, so someone’s got to start the conversation.
 It’s important to be positive in these conversations.
 Help your team view this training as a collaboration, not an accusation.
 Now’s not the time to point fingers.

 Unconscious Bias Training For Leaders